-- Formal agreement (legally binding), written or oral; - Informal agreement ("gentlemen's agreement"); - Non-completed agreement (negotiations stage);

-Concertation (via direct or indirect contact, communication of future intentions) not constituting an agreement (concerted practice).
+- Formal agreement (legally binding), written or oral; - Informal agreement ("gentlemen's agreement"); - Non-completed agreement (negotiations stage); - Concertation (via direct or indirect contact, communication of future intentions) not constituting an agreement (concerted practice).

-Therefore a cartel for the purposes hereof is also understood as anv informal understanding aimed at reducing competition uncertainty.
+Therefore a cartel for the purposes hereof is also understood as any informal understanding aimed at reducing competition uncertainty.
 Such understandings may be reached in the context of professional or social contacts (e.g. telephone communication, business lunches, relaxed discussion).

-Example: Α and Β. executives in directors or construction companies, meet in an competition about a public tender that has their individual offers.
-The competent caused much interest.
-A proposes to authority may use this discussion as B to submit separate bids and the proof of law infringement, even one to win the contract shall appoint though it occurred at an event the other as its subcontractor.
-B outside business premises agrees and they shake hands.
+Example: A and B, managing ment: A and B concluded an unlawful directors or executives in two ement to distort competition resulting construction companies, meet in an e weakening of the competitiveness of event and during a break they talk - individual offers.
+The competent about a public tender that has caused ority may use this discussion as proof much interest.
+A proposes to B to law infringement, even though it submit separate bids and the one to irred at an event outside business win the contract shall appoint the nises and without a written agreement other as its subcontractor.
+B agrees ng been concluded. and they shake hands.